Real Men Give Birth

-Otherwise, especially before Sion went back on testosterone, they would look at him “to try to figure out who you are.
+Otherwise, especially before Paul went back on testosterone, they would look at him “to try to figure out who you are.
 I don't want people to get into a highly curious place where they'll ask questions that might make me uncomfortable."

 Now that he's regaining his masculine form, he sometimes gets questioned about how old he is – as if he's too young to be a father.
 He's been trying to adjust his clothes to be read more consistently as his actual age of 25.
 Maybe it's because he lives in Mt.
-Airy, a groovy and LGBT-friendly neighborhood of Philadelphia, but so far, Sion says, everyone they've come into contact with has been trans-friendly.
-“For example, Caleb and I joined a music class for toddlers.
+Airy, a groovy and LGBT-friendly neighborhood of Philadelphia, but so far, Paul says, everyone they've come into contact with has been trans-friendly.
+“For example, Brad and I joined a music class for toddlers.
 It turns out that class's teacher has a 4-year-old transgender daughter.
 She was so happy to meet me!
 Everywhere we go in this neighborhood we end up meeting more transgender people and kids."

-Even his mother has brushed away earlier reservations about Sion's manhood; eager to see her grandchild, now she “never, ever messes up a pronoun or my name.
+Even his mother has brushed away earlier reservations about Paul's manhood; eager to see her grandchild, now she “never, ever messes up a pronoun or my name.
 She knows how to be diplomatic when she wants to."

 Before they tried getting pregnant, Stephen Stratton and his partner Joshua talked a great deal about what they would tell their child.
 “We wanted our kid to just grow up knowing their story and hopefully feeling very proud of who they are and where they came from," he said.
 That meant, he continued, “I have to be proud of our story.
 I have to be open and willing to share the story.
 That means that I am out in a different way than I was before.
 It means that I don't lie about where she came from.
 It hasn't been easy to be such an open book.
 I wasn't hiding my gender, but it wasn't something that just came up in everyday conversation."